If you are like most Rotarians worldwide, you are

 How to get started:

-With School Support
+Once School Support is Established:

-- Agree on follow-up schedule for checking on applications
+- Agree on follow-up schedule for applications

 - Program Steps